darHH/tp/docs/UserGuide.md

 delete 3
 ```

-This removes the 3rd contact in your current FitFriends list.
+This removes the 3rd contact in your current FitFriends list:

 ![Deleting a Friend](images/delete_command.png)